-Today we were given a four hour snowmobile tour.
-I have never sat on anything like this before but I have already ridden bicycles, camels and donkeys – so why not to try this nice red machine?
+Today we were given a four-hour snowmobile tour.
+I have never sat on anything like this before but I have already ridden bicycles, camels and donkeys – so why not try this nice red machine?

 We could drive our snowmobiles at higher speed on flat plains, but at 40-50 km/h only.
 I had already a feeling that the snowmobile and me and also the breakfast in my stomach were trembling.
 So I preferred to slow down and enjoy the landscape… We passed the river, where for almost 150 years adventurers and tourists infected with gold fever from near and far were coming to pan for gold.

 And birches again…

 Our next stop was the hill Kaunispää (400 m above sea level) on the boundary of Urho Kekkonen National Park.
 There was an interesting wooden construction on the top.
 And there another lesson in (not only) Finnish.

 The first notice on the board is in Finnish, below it in Swedish which is the second official language in Finland.
 English follows, enabling it to be understood by foreign tourists as well.
 After that, there are three other inscriptions – three different languages of Sami people (Laplanders).
 They are not offended if you call them Laplanders but you will get more respect if you say Sami people.
 Lapland is a geographical term, it is the region where Sami people live.
 By the way, they have their own flag, anthem and parliament as well.
 And several languages (not dialects!).
 And they use our č, š and ž, even double as you can see on the board.
 What’s more, they even have g with a hook!